17 Days (song): Background

 Prince originally began work on the track with the Revolution in August 1983, during the same sessions held for "Let's Go Crazy" and "Computer Blue".
 The track was created as a result of a jam, similar to the composition of the latter track.
 According to Revolution guitarist Wendy Melvoin, the genesis of a track started with the riff: "Me and Lisa started playing a riff, and Prince started singing that melody".
 Lisa would later specify that it was specifically the organ riff during the bridge section, "...and we just started jamming on that".
 At this point in time, Vanity had left the group Vanity 6 and the Purple Rain project altogether, and so member Brenda Bennett came in to record vocals on this first version of the track.
 Once Apollonia Kotero joined the project, the group became known as Apollonia 6, and the track was one of the first intended for their album.

-However, after a few months and the recording of a jam based on the song, Prince decided to completely redo the track on his own in January 1984, playing all of the instruments himself, with Wendy, Lisa, and Jill Jones contributing backing vocals.
+However, after a few months and the recording of a jam based on the song, Prince decided to completely redo the track on his own in January 1984, with Wendy, Lisa, and Jill Jones contributing backing vocals.
 Despite this change, Bennett was still involved, having recorded a vocal to be used on the track, which would ultimately be buried in the mix.

 Lisa Coleman would later remark on how Prince would channel the song in an interview with The Guardian:

 He sang the part of the lonely person a lot, like "When You Were Mine" or "The Beautiful Ones".
 Even though he’s got the prowess of a [laughs] love god, an incredible kind of fantasy person, at the same time he was like a deer in headlights, a very vulnerable person.
 Those big brown eyes would kill you.
 But he struggled with his success.
 One of the reasons he stayed in Minnesota all his life is that it allowed him a little bit of freedom.
 It was hard after Purple Rain, because it was limos and planes and thousands of people, all the time.
 I think it was hard for him to decide when he could just be Prince, the guy, and when he had to become Prince the superstar.
 He gave himself so thoroughly to it.